Que hacer en londres antes de irte

 4. CITY OF LONDON

-In truth, this is an entire district, but it is worth getting lost in some alley in the City of London, the financial district and the place where you will find a very typical mix of London: new and old.
-The city is the place with the most history, since the city of London begins right there.
-However, with the bombings of World War II (Blitz), much of this area had to be rebuilt.
+This is actually an entire district, but it's worth wandering around some alleyway in the City of London, the financial district , where you'll find a very typical London mix: old and new.
+The City is the place with the most history, as the city of London begins right there.
+However, with the bombings of World War II (the Blitz), this area had to be rebuilt extensively.

-Stroll through Victorian streets and markets such as Leadenhall Market and medieval churches, or the first British merchant exchange (Royal Exchange), among modern, glass-enclosed skyscrapers.
+Stroll through Victorian streets and markets like Leadenhall Market and medieval churches, or visit Britain's first mercantile exchange (the Royal Exchange), nestled among modern, glass-clad skyscrapers.

-By the way, in the middle of the entire City you will find St. Dunstan-in-the-East, an old ruined church, and a great place to take photographs or enjoy the silence and peace.
+By the way, right in the middle of the City, you'll find St. Dunstan-in-the-East, an ancient ruined church and a great place to take photos or enjoy the peace and quiet.

 5. ST. PAUL'S CATHEDRAL

-You can't leave either, without having visited the cathedral of this city, and this is a very important one.
+You can't leave without visiting the cathedral of this city, and this is a very important one.

-You will have seen that in films like Mary Poppins it has a lot of prominence, and despite the constant bombing that this area suffered during the Second World War, San Pablo was practically unscathed and resisted against all odds.
-It is a symbol of unity and resistance, an icon of the city of London, and one of the oldest buildings still standing in this area.
+You'll have seen that it features heavily in films like Mary Poppins.
+Despite the constant bombing that this area suffered during World War II, St. Paul's emerged virtually unscathed and resisted against all odds.
+It's a symbol of unity and resilience, an icon of the city of London, and one of the oldest buildings still standing in this area.

-You can buy the ticket here , but if you don't want to go in, you can visit it from outside and take a photo in the middle of the Millennium Bridge.
+You can buy tickets here , but if you don't want to go in, you can visit it from the outside and take a photo in the middle of the Millennium Bridge.

 Finally,